What are fixed assets and inventories

 Accrual of certain figures in the raising of loans

-§ 15 Capital discount and direct issue costs for the admission of the loan will be amortized, However, most of the time until the debt falls due.
+15 § Capital discount and direct issue costs in raising loans be accrued, However, most of the time until the debt falls due.
 Such accruals are not required if it is irrelevant to the requirement in 2 Chapter.
 3 § the true image.

 Conversion of subordinated debentures

-§ 16 If a cooperative has publishing operations in currencies other than the reporting currency, shall be converted at exchange rates prevailing at balance sheet date.
+16 § If a cooperative has subordinated debentures in currencies other than the reporting currency, shall be converted at exchange rates prevailing at balance sheet date.
 The difference between the amount converted and the corresponding figure on the financial input, shall be against the Profit or Loss.
 Create (2000:34).